-VI.F.
-STUDENTS WITH DISABILITIES WHO RESIDE IN NURSING HOMES (RULES VI.L)
+VI.I.STUDENTS WITH DISABILITIES WHO RESIDE IN NURSING HOMES (RULES VI.L.)

-1. Students with disabilities residing in nursing homes and their parent(s) or adult students have the same rights under IDEA as all other IDEA-eligible students with disabilities.
+1. Walden follows all requirements found in Rules VI.L regarding students with disabilities who reside in nursing homes.
+Students with disabilities residing in nursing homes and their parent(s) or students who is an adult have the same rights under IDEA as all other students who are IDEA-eligible students with disabilities.